FranklinLinniman/azure-configure-ad/README.md

   <br>
 -Open PowerShell_ise as an administrator
   <br>
--Create a new File and input the script into it
+-Create a new File and input the provided script into it
   <br>
 -Run the script and observe the accounts being created
   <br>